Last Updated on June 26, 2022 by Laura Turner

 This issue should be looked at more broadly, however.
 Another reason for these changes is to improve the process by which medical school administrators can recruit and produce physicians who can think and treat their patients in a holistic, culturally competent manner.
 These changes in the MCAT thus reflect important changes in healthcare, which itself is striving to become more technological, money-conscious, accessible, and culturally competent, making it also increasingly complex.

-According to Kaplan, one of the foremost academic testing sites in America, there are five basic things that students should know when they go in and take this test:
+According to Kaplan, there are five basic things that students should know when they go in and take this test:

 The takeaway here is that the new MCAT differs significantly from its predecessor and requires more from the students who are taking it, not only in terms of knowledge base, but also in terms of critical thinking, reasoning and other skills that will help them to not only succeed in medical school but also become more competent, caring physicians who are also more capable of dealing with the complexities of modern medical care.